How to shop savvy and save money online

 Pick your moment

-Influence the market
+Influence the market and earn money online

 It’s all very well being a consumer, but have you thought about how you could improve the products of the future?
 Being a member of the Nielsen panel , and taking paid online surveys through Opinion Outpost and OpinionWorld really gives you the opportunity to influence the decision-makers who matter.
-Plus, you can earn money (or vouchers) to put towards something you really want!
+Plus, you can earn money online (or vouchers) to put towards something you really want!